-Skiing with a big group is not only great fun, it’s also a great way to bring down the cost of your ski holiday.
-Topflight specialises in catering for large groups and offers a number of incentives for groups, which include a free lift pass for the group leader and free places for groups.
+Skiing with a big group is not only great fun, but it’s also a great way to bring down the cost of your ski holiday.
+Topflight specialises in catering to large groups and offers a number of incentives for groups, which include a free lift pass for the group leader and free places for groups.

 Nearest airport: Innsbruck

 Transfer time: 2.5 hours

 Accommodation: Topflight offers apartments which are allocated on arrival.
 A two-bedroom apartment accommodates six people.
 The apartments are all located centrally within the town, but be they are pretty basic so do not expect five-star luxury.
 Prices start at €571 for flights, accommodation, and transfers.